MartinDavis3/net-core-assignment-1/Readme.md

 # Net Core Assignment 3

-Note: Assignment 3 builds off of assignment 1, so the repo name is assignment-1
+Note: Assignment 3 was built from assignment 1 and the repo name was changed.

 This implements a website with a simple list of music albumn information.